drwpow/html-aria/README.md

   attributes: { tabindex: 0, "aria-valuenow": 10 },
 }); // true (see https://www.w3.org/TR/wai-aria-1.3/#separator)
 ```

-> ![WARNING]
->
-> This doesn’t check for `display: none`, which could be applied with CSS that would make any element non-interactive.

 The methodology for this follows the complete ARIA specification: